wistein/MyPosition3/Readme.md

 Licensed under GNU GPLv2 or later.
 (See https://www.gnu.org/licenses/gpl-3.0)

 This app is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+*) To change the default from Google Maps to a preferred app,
+- open the settings on your phone,
+- tap Apps,
+- find Maps and
+- select Clear defaults.

+Head back to My Position and call Show Map.
+Now you’ll be asked which application to use.
+Pick the one you prefer, and tap `This time´ to test it.
+Next time you may select ‘Always’ to make sure your preferred app opens by default.

 ### History:

 My Position, version 1.3.2,